Jak2k/Zephyreon/README.md

 # Zephyreon
-A bot for discord, matrix and in future even more platforms...
+A bot for discord, matrix (planned) and in future even more platforms...

 ## ⚠️ Warning ⚠️